 In addition to my private practice, I also volunteer with Cruse Bereavement Care (specialising in bereavement counselling) and Brighton Women’s Centre (providing gender specific trauma informed therapy).
 For two years, I also volunteered as a counsellor with Pavilions Drug and Alcohol Services in their Families and Carers Team.

 My experience and how I work

-I work with clients, online and via the telephone at present as well as “walk and talk” therapy.
+I work with clients, in person and online.
 Those who have have experienced bereavement and loss or who have felt helpless in supporting their families through addiction.
 Clients who are living with trauma and abuse, anxiety and depression, and those who have felt suicidal, lonely, rejected and of little worth.
 No matter what issues have been raised in our sessions, I have always believed in the value and possibilities inherent in each person.
 I feel honoured to be able to work with people in this deeply profound and therapeutic way, witnessing both the joy and pain experienced as they face their best and worst times.